GJManiero/Docs/aspnetcore/fundamentals/logging.md

 [AddTraceSource overloads](https://docs.microsoft.com/aspnet/core/api/microsoft.extensions.logging.tracesourcefactoryextensions) let you pass in a source switch and a trace listener.

 To use this provider, an application has to run on the .NET Framework (rather than .NET Core).
-The provider lets you route messages to a variety of [listeners](https://msdn.microsoft.com/library/4y5y10s7), such as the [EventLogTraceListener](https://msdn.microsoft.com/library/system.diagnostics.eventlogtracelistener) and the [EventProviderTraceListener](https://msdn.microsoft.com/library/system.diagnostics.eventing.eventprovidertracelistener) for [ETW tracing](https://msdn.microsoft.com/library/ms751538).
-You'll need to install a package for each listener that you want to use.
+The provider lets you route messages to a variety of [listeners](https://msdn.microsoft.com/library/4y5y10s7), such as the [TextWriterTraceListener](https://msdn.microsoft.com/library/system.diagnostics.textwritertracelistener) used in the sample application.

 The following example configures a `TraceSource` provider that logs `Warning` and higher messages to the console window.